St Justin's Wheelers Hill Parish

 A Brief History of our Parish Priest Fr Andzrej Madry CR

-I was born on May 3, 1970 in Zmigród, a small town in south-western Poland.
-My parents Zygmunt Madry and Maria née Wójcik had two more daughters: Jolanta my older sister and Kamila my younger sister.
+I was born on 3 May 1970 in Zmigród, a small town in south-western Poland.
+My parents Zygmunt Madry and Maria née Wójcik had two more children: Jolanta, my older sister, and Kamila, my younger sister.

-After primary school, I started learning at the Railway Technical School.
+After primary school, I started studying at the Railway Technical School.
 My dream was to become a train driver.

-From the 3rd grade of primary school until the end of secondary school I was an altar server and lector at my home parish.
+From the 3rd grade of primary school until the end of secondary school, I was an altar server and lector in my home parish of Holy Trinity.

 On 5th April 1997 in Bytom (Poland) together with two confreres I was ordained a priest.

-The first year of my priesthood I worked in the parish of Saint Casimir in Warsaw.
-At the same time I taught religion part time in a primary school.
+For the first year of my priesthood, I worked at St. Casimir's parish in Warsaw.
+At the same time, I taught religion part-time in a primary school.

-From 1998 to 2001 I lived in the Shrine of Our Lady of Grace at Mentorella and was administrator of the neighbouring parish of St James in Guadagnolo near Rome.
-At the same time I was doing post-graduate studies in journalism at the Salesian University in Rome.
+From 1998 to 2001 I lived at the Shrine of Our Lady of Grace in Mentorella and was administrator of the neighbouring parish of St James in Guadagnolo near Rome.
+At the same time, I did postgraduate studies in journalism at the Salesian University in Rome.

-On January 13, 2002 I left for missionary work in Tanzania, East Africa.
-After completing a course of Swahili, which is the official language in Tanzania, I became pastor at Butiama in the Diocese of Musoma.
-I then became parish priest in Buhingo and Kahangala in the Diocese of Mwanza.
-While I was working in the Diocese of Mwanza, I was also Dean of the Magu Deanery, a member of the Priests' Council and the College of Consultors.
+On 13 January 2002, I started my missionary work in Tanzania, East Africa.
+After completing an intensive course of Swahili Language (the official language of Tanzania), I became a parish priest in Butiama in the Diocese of Musoma.
+In 2007, I became pastor of Sacred Heart in Buhingo and then of St Bernadette’s in Kahangala in the Archdiocese of Mwanza.
+While working in the Archdiocese of Mwanza, I was also Dean of Magu Deanery, a member of the Priests' Council and College of Consultors and deputy chairman of the Archdiocesan Liturgical Department.

-In 2015, for health reasons, I returned to Poland and began my efforts to move to Australia.
-On 28 November 2016, I begin my pastoral work in Australia as assistance parish priest in Good Shepherd – Mulgrave Parish.
+In 2015, for health reasons, I returned to Poland and began my application to move to Australia.
+On 28 November 2016 I began my pastoral work in Australia as Assistant Parish Priest of Good Shepherd - Mulgrave Parish.

-On 1 February 2017, I became the parish priest of St Justin's Wheelers Hill Parish.
+On 1 February 2017 I became Parish Priest of St Justin's Wheelers Hill parish.

 The Founding of St Justin's Parish in Father Mike's own words